 How do Mouse Droppings Look Like?

 Mouse poop ranges in size, but the best way to determine their size is to compare them to a grain of rice with pointed ends and varying colours depending on age and diet.
 Fresh rat droppings are normally black and will begin to turn brown over the week, eventually turning grey as it ages.
+Remember that mouse droppings can have some deadly pathogens like Hantavirus and you need to be very careful when inspecting them.
+But what about rabies, can mice have rabies?
+While all mammals have the capability of spreading rabies, no such reports have been made about mice.

 Fresh mouse droppings are malleable while old mouse dropping will crumble to touch.
 Its recommended that you never touch mouse or rat droppings with your hands.
 You can also easily judge the type of mouse problem you are facing by looking at the number of fresh pellets left in a single day.